matter-labs/foundry-zksync/README.md

-# Foundry with zkSync Era v0.0
+# Foundry with zkSync Era v0.1

-This repository provides [Foundry](https://github.com/foundry-rs/foundry) functionality in Solidity for compiling, deploying, testing, and interacting with smart contracts on zkSync Era.
+This repository provides [Foundry](https://github.com/foundry-rs/foundry) functionality in Solidity for compiling, deploying, and interacting with smart contracts on zkSync Era.

 ### Supported features